ChristopherJLiu/bootstrap-py/README.md

 # BOOTSTRAP-PY #

-Simple Rest API using Redis as cache and contained using Docker.
+Simple Rest API contained using docker.
 Checks if the requested data is in cache and return the data, if not makes a request to OpenWeather and stores in cache and returns the data.

-Its the same as master branch only difference that is this cache is made using Redis instead of storing a JSON file

 ### Executing